 Every year we have earned income, we earn RRSP contribution room; 18% of your earned income to the allowable maximum for the tax-year.
 When you contribute to your RRSP throughout the tax year, whatever you don’t use of your contribution room rolls over into the next tax year, to be added to the current 18%.

 The remaining contribution room is different from unused RRSP contributions.
 These are RRSP contributions you made but didn’t use to reduce your taxable income.
-RRSP contributions are not taxed when you deposit them into your investment account, they are taxed when you take them out in retirement; their tax is “deferred”.
+RRSP contributions are not taxed when you deposit them into your investment account, they are taxed when you take them out (generally in retirement); their tax is “deferred”.

 What is My RRSP Contribution Room?